 Goriška Brda has become synonymous with amber wine / orange wine production.
 It was only a matter of time that Jakončič would take a shot at this style of wine.
 Enter the Jakončič Uvaia.

 The Jakončič Uvaia is the estate’s first attempt at creating macerated wine from white wine grapes.
 Pinot Gris grapes undergo skin contact for four to six days.
 Fermentation, maceration, and aging all take place in egg-shaped wood barrels of different sizes.

 The Jakončič Uvaia 2015 is the first vintage of this wine.
-It was such a hit on the regional market that the wine was sold out in two months, after its release in April 2018.
-Since the demand was so high for the 2015 vintage, the 2016 vintage was released just six months later.
+It was such a hit on the regional market that the wine was sold out in two months after its release in April 2018.
+In response to the high demand for the 2015 vintage, the 2016 vintage was released just six months later.

 Uvaia 2015 is the darker of the two vintages.
 It’s a true copper (brown undertone) color.
 On first sniff, it appears like a red wine with notes of red berries and fall leaves but further observation reveals tangerine and burnt caramel notes.
 On the palate, it’s a big wine with chewy, bitter tannins.
 The alcohol clings onto the finish and the finish lingers.

 Jakončič Uvaia 2015 on the left and Jakončič Uvaia 2016 on the right.

 The Jakončič Uvaia 2016 is a completely different wine from its 2015 counterpart.
 It shows a deep marigold color, moving towards tangerine.
 The bouquet reveals raspberry, pineapple, tangerine, forest floor, and apple blossom.
 The palate unfurls with a silky and round front- and mid- palates, held up by an acidic backbone.
 Unlike the 2015 Uvaia, the alcohol doesn’t stick out here.
 This is an elegant and refreshing amber wine with low levels of astrigency and firm tannins.